 Livestock break up living soil crusts with their hooves, and if there are too few plants to hold the soil together, it can become easily transported by the wind.
-Dust-storms are an increasing problem, and may reduce the fertility of the already poor soil.
+Dust-storms may reduce the fertility of already poor soil.
 In this area, it does not collect into dunes, but can sometimes be found collected around the base of bushes or against walls and other objects.